-Nick studied at Melbourne University and taught at Trinity College before moving to France in 1999, where he lives today.
+Nick balances a busy agenda between executive coaching, consulting and a professional music career.
+Born in Australia he studied at Melbourne University and taught at Trinity College before moving to France in 1999, where he lives today.

-His original training was in orchestral conducting (M1 Master of Performance) before he turned to management consulting and leadership development.
-He is a certified psychometric practitioner (MBTI, CPP, American Management Association) and also has training in cognitive therapy (Albert Ellis Institute NY).
+His original training was in orchestral conducting before he turned to management consulting and leadership development.
+He is a certified psychometric practitioner and also has training in cognitive therapy.

 His special interest is in helping individuals unlock their inner potential to move from good to great – a passion he developed working with orchestras in masterclasses in many places throughout the world.
 Clearly technical skills and mastery of the score in music are not enough to create the ‘magic’ that separates the truly exceptional from the routinely mediocre.
 A variety of other factors are at play, from deep motivation, group energy and dynamics, to a variety of micro-behaviours that all massively impact the outcome.
 He believes the same is true in business leadership.